mcgvsu/CampingPrj/README.md

 # CampingPrj
-camping registration
+Camping Registration

 Text File Saving

-Binary Saving

-Check out for RV - more specific cost formula in regards to power level
+Check out for RV - more specific cost formula in regards to power level -- MAYBE?

-status function
+Step 10: Message if all sites occupied -- We need to decided on a max number of sites.
+10-20?

+Status Function

 Sorting

+Function of our choice